excellarateinc/voyage-api-java/readme_docs/SECURITY.md

 ### Cross-Site Request Forgery (CSRF)
 Provide an example or link to the OWASP cheat sheet for CSRF (https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet)

-Launchpad uses JWT that is transmitted through HTTP Request Headers, no Cookies used.
+Voyage API uses JWT that is transmitted through HTTP Request Headers, no Cookies used.
 HTTP Basic Auth is disabled.

 Discuss how the CSRF token is generated and what happens if/when it expires, or if/when it is invalid (401 Access Denied.
 CSRF token was not valid)